Ahamed-Rahman/ZenoFuelStation_ITP/README.md

 - *📊 Reports Generation*
   Admins can generate detailed reports on various aspects like attendance, sales, inventory, and employee performance.

+- *🛠️ Complete Role Functionality*
+  Admins can perform all tasks associated with both **Managers** and **Workers**, ensuring complete oversight and control over all operations.

 ---

 ## 📈 *Workflow by Role*